aarna-manjunath/eSim/IITB-FOSSEE2026-eSim-Submission-AarnaM/bug-02-kicad-ppa-no-plucky.md

     kicadppa="kicad/kicad-8.0-releases"
 ```

-## Impact Level
-🔴 **CRITICAL** — Blocks KiCad installation entirely, which is a core component of eSim.
-Without KiCad, the eSim GUI cannot function.

 ## Notes
 - The `kicad/kicad-6.0-releases` PPA (used for older Ubuntu versions) also has no Plucky release — this applies to both PPA variants.
 - As of the time of testing, the KiCad team had not yet published a Plucky-native build.